 Elsewhere, across the tracks the band have been working on in the small farm studio just outside of York that they call home, there are cuts that veer from intricate melodrama to slow, stark balladry; currently the quartet are whittling these down into what will soon become their debut LP.

-With the support of influential tastemakers such as Radio 1's new music legend Huw Stephens, who recently handpicked the band to play on his stage at this year's SXSW and debuted the band’s new single “Hall of Fame”, The Howl & The Hum have just inked a deal with AWAL/Kobalt.
-Now the band are heading into summer 2019 with everything in place.
-Having sold out London's Omeara at the start of the year and toured in support of Welsh wonders Boy Azooga, they're lining up the cogs for their own headline tour later in the year, with more music imminently on the horizon.
+With the support of influential tastemakers such as Radio 1's new music legend Huw Stephens, who recently handpicked the band to play on his stage at this year's SXSW as well as at Amsterdam's Paradiso, and having just inked a deal with AWAL/Kobalt, The Howl & The Hum are heading into summer 2019 with everything in place.
+Having sold out London's Omeara at the start of the year and toured in support of Welsh wonders Boy Azooga, now they're lining up the cogs for their own headline tour later in the year, with more music imminently on the horizon.

 And, having tested all manner of musical waters over the years and truly found his own niche within them, Sam knows exactly what The Howl & The Hum are and why they're going to matter.
 “We don't want to be a part of that indie thing that came about in the early 2000s that got moulded into a strange shape that we were never a fan of; we don't want to be that kind of classic NME band that doesn't really exist anymore,” he asserts.
 “We want to show that we're not just one of those guitar bands that got caught up in the swamp.
 There are so many places that say guitar music is dead, but we want to keep it alive in a different way.”